DevExpress/devextreme-documentation/concepts/05 UI Components/Chat/05 Getting Started with Chat/25 Post-Processing.md

 Use [onMessageEntered](/Documentation/ApiReference/UI_Components/dxChat/Configuration/#onMessageEntered) to perform message post processing (like sending the message to the server for storage).
 This tutorial simulates sending a message to a backend:

-1. The ChatBack user is added to the [typingUsers](/Documentation/ApiReference/UI_Components/dxChat/Configuration/#typingUsers) array to show them typing.
+1. The Feedback Bot user is added to the [typingUsers](/Documentation/ApiReference/UI_Components/dxChat/Configuration/#typingUsers) array to show them typing.
 2. After one second, the **typingUsers** array is emptied, and Chat displays the answer message.
 3. After 3 seconds, an [alert](/Documentation/ApiReference/UI_Components/dxChat/Configuration/#alerts) is displayed, and Chat is disabled.